 API

-An application programming interface (API) is a set of rules and protocols that allows one software application to interact with another.
+Another source of data is an application programming interface (API).
+An API consists of a set of rules and protocols that allows one software application to interact with another.
 In other words, it is a way to communicate with a server.
 Some of these servers are openly available and host data that can be accessed by anyone.
 Others require authentication and are therefore paid services.

-To illustrate the practical interaction with APIs, we will retrieve cryptocurrency data from the CoinCap API.
+To illustrate the practical interaction with APIs, we will retrieve data from multiple different APIs, namely {JSON} Placeholder, GitHub and NASA.

 Endpoints